FernandoBarrz/automationPython/README.md

 To automate tasks such as

-* Store multiple objects onto the computer clipboard at the same time
+* Store multiple objects onto the computer's clipboard at the same time
 * Connect to a Weather API
 * Send email responses and text notifications
 * Search for text in a file or across multiple files